 Limit your screen time before bed.
 Though it may seem like a relaxing, mindless activity, videos on TikTok, Instagram, or YouTube often have catchy songs that can cause these sleep-reducing earworms.
 Additionally, avoid pop songs (both lyrical and instrumental) and opt for classical music with unpredictable tempos (read more on the best music for sleep here).
 Finally, as earworms can last up to an hour, you should avoid the catchy tunes for 2 hours before bed.
 Not only will it help prevent an earworm, but you won’t be affected by the blue light these screens give off.

 When you lay on your buckwheat pillow, sleep should be the only thing you’re doing.
 Keep your phone in another room and enjoy an earworm-free sleep.
 Try a more passive activity like meditation if you need some help winding down at the end of the day.
-When you are seated comfortably on a meditation cushion and focus on your breath, you can rid yourself of any lingering earworms, reduce anxiety, clear your mind and help get your body in a sleepy state.
+When you are seated comfortably on a meditation pillow and focus on your breath, you can rid yourself of any lingering earworms, reduce anxiety, clear your mind and help get your body in a sleepy state.

 Earworms can show up in meditation (this is actually quite normal), but experts suggest acknowledging them and then letting them go.
 You can do this with visualization by imaging the earworm as a cloud that is passing in the sky, and then it’s gone.
 When it appears, go back to focusing on your breath.